 But general fidgeting can also help the rest of us.
 A number of desk toys and fidget widgets are now available to help us to work better.

-In my blog “Is the power of the pen mightier than the keyboard?”
-I examined the evidence that showed how taking notes in long hand is superior for information retention compared to using a laptop or tablet.
-It’s also been shown that those doodles we produce during boring lectures or while on the phone serve a useful purpose to keep us from mind wandering and boost cognitive performance.
+Did you know that taking notes in longhand is superior for information retention compared to using a laptop or tablet?
+It’s also been shown that those doodles we produce during boring lectures or while on the phone serve a useful purpose to keep us from mind-wandering and boost cognitive performance.

 Current work by Karlesky and Isbister from the Polytechnic Institute New York University is now providing some useful food for thought to help us determine what works best for different individuals to optimise cognitive performance.